By Diane Hudson

-So, if the recruiter is still seeking a Legal Specialist with the requirements specified above, then this resume objective will not fare well against the well-focused "Senior Legal Specialist" objective (above).
+So, if the recruiter is still seeking a Legal Specialist with the requirements specified above, then this resume objective will not fare well against the well-focused "Senior Legal Specialist" headline (above).

 The recruiter is trying to make a good match; a really good fit.
 The focused objective shows that the match exists; the unfocused objective provides no obvious match for someone with 10 seconds to spend reviewing the resume.

-Typically, there are scores of applicants for only one position—so recruiters and hiring managers really want to hire candidates who have some established skill sets directly focused to the position.
+Typically, there are scores (often, hundreds) of applicants for only one position -- so recruiters and hiring managers really want to hire candidates who have some established skill sets directly focused to the position.